-What would I do without a (CLICK HERE)sander.
+What would I do without a (CLICK HERE) orbital sander?
 Not much!
 I pretty much use my sander with every furniture project.
 In my book, every piece needs to be sanded so that your paint will properly adhere.

-Now, this (CLICK HERE)wooden doweling kit is a game changer when it comes to repairing furniture.
+Now, this (CLICK HERE) wooden doweling kit is a game changer when it comes to repairing furniture.
 Just last week I used this on an old buffet table that had broken joints.
 When I say joints.
 I’m referring to the union of 2 pieces of wood that is connected with a wooden dowel.
-Those wooden dowels will weaken and break over time, but can definitely be repair with this handy dandy kit.
+Those wooden dowels will weaken and break over time, but can definitely be repaired with this handy dandy kit.

 Clamps (CLICK HERE) can be a girl’s best friend when gluing old wooden drawers back together.
-I can’t tell you how many times these have came in handy with furniture projects.
+I can’t tell you how many times these have come in handy with furniture projects.

-This is a great go to CLICK HERE)paint brush when painting furniture, It’s short handle allows you to get in small spaces and get the job done.
-I like it for it’s durability and easy clean up when using latex based paints.
+This is a great go-to (CLICK HERE) paintbrush when painting furniture, It’s short handle allows you to get in small spaces and get the job done.
+I like it for its durability and easy to clean up when using latex based paints.
 Great for cabinets too.

 And last but not least, don’t forget your (CLICK HERE) gloves.
 Some paint products can be harsh to the skin, so it’s better to protect yourself.